Protect your iOS device

 Learn why we recommend this

-New vulnerabilities in the code that runs your devices and apps are found every day.
+New vulnerabilities in the code that runs in your devices and apps are found every day.
 The developers who write that code cannot predict where they will be found, because the code is so complex.
 Malicious attackers may exploit these vulnerabilities to get into your devices.
 Removing apps you do not use helps limit the number of apps that might be vulnerable.
 Apps you do not use may also transmit information about you that you may not want to share with others, like your location.
-If you cannot remove apps, you may at least be able to disable them.

-Apps may share a lot of your data, like the ID of your phone, your phone number, and which wifi you connect to.
-You may not need an app to access websites and services you use, including social media like Facebook or WhatsApp.
-Use them through the browser on your device, instead, to protect your privacy.
+Apps may share a lot of your data, like the ID of your phone, your phone number and which wifi you connect to.
+Some social media apps collect more information than they should.
+This includes apps like Facebook or Instagram.
+Use those services through the secure browser on your device (like Firefox) to protect your privacy a bit more.

 Check your app permissions